z357412526/mousestyles/doc/problem/behavior.md

 - Not sure yet whether the required dataframe at the most granular level can be easily constructed.
 This would be really useful for all projects to use so we should really consider developing it for the wider team.
 - Some of the required data metrics like consumption of food/ water at each time t may not be easy to obtain as they are provided for each interval.
 These may have to be prorated across each time t in some stable way in the construction of the required dataframe
 - We also believe that the metrics provided at each point are single point statistics i.e. means.
 We should consider outputing the actual histogram of values at each point for the given metric rather than just the single-valued mean metrics
+    - For example, we may not only be interested in the average amount of active time spent in locomotion, but the distribution of locomotion.
+This is a more complicated metric than those outlined in the work by the Tecott Lab's papers referenced below.
+With this information, we could potentially see interesting trends: the proportion of a mouse-day spent in locomotion could be the same in two time chunks, but the types of movements (distances) could form a more nuanced distribution.
 - Not sure if this is feasible, but if we had to produce the mean value we could output the time series mean value over the given interval rather than _just_ the overall mean from the given interval

 ## References